 - Best person & team

 You need to convince reviewers that you and your team have the necessary skills and background for the project.
-Some funders are very clear that they “won’t fund a proposal to build a tool for journalists or reinvent the government procurement process if no one on your team understands those spaces.”
+Some funders are very clear that, as the Knight Foundation once put it, they “won’t fund a proposal to build a tool for journalists or reinvent the government procurement process if no one on your team understands those spaces.”
 Therefore, make sure to note your related work or references.
 Attach letters of support; ask your supporters to discuss why your idea is important.

 Try to integrate your overall vision into the proposal.
 Be careful not to overpromise.
 Few projects are likely to “start a revolution,” or “change the world” all by themselves.